Hawkynt/LearnCoding/README.md

 #### Lock-Free Programming

-- **Why and How:** Research the benefits of lock-free programming and how it can improve performance.
+- **No more blocking:** Research the benefits of lock-free programming and how it can improve performance.
 Implement lock-free data structures utilizing `Exchange` and `CompareExchange` to understand the principles.
 - **Special Syntax:** Learn about any special syntax your language provides for lock-free programming.
 Write examples to use these constructs.
 - **Lock-Free Collections:** Explore existing lock-free collections.
 Implement and test their performance in your projects.
 - **Interlocked Anything-Pattern:** Investigate the interlocked anything-pattern for atomic operations.
 Write examples to apply this pattern in your code.